kimbring2/DeepSoccer/README.md

 [![DeepSoccer segmentation test](https://img.youtube.com/vi/pFfysLZfcb4/sddefault.jpg)](https://youtu.be/pFfysLZfcb4 "DeepSoccer Play - Click to Watch!")
 <strong>Click to Watch!</strong>

+you can try to make your own segmented image set for CycleGAN or get of mine from [segmented image](https://drive.google.com/drive/folders/1S4R7NGOu-IZZskSwGL5YXpU7-fVQLSqR?usp=sharing).

 # 8. Citation
 If you use DeepSoccer to conduct research, we ask that you cite the following paper as a reference: